Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 • • • •

-Ultimately the only people who actively participated in the exercise were Dumbledore, Hagrid, and presumably Harry, but it is possible that some of the Ministry wonks who set the project up remember the original timeline, or scraps of it, as well.
+Ultimately the only people who actively participated in the exercise were Dumbledore, Hagrid, and, by default, Harry, but it is possible that some of the Ministry wonks who set the project up remember the original timeline, or scraps of it, as well.
 Otherwise it is difficult to account for the widespread knowledge across the wizarding world of Harry’s distinctive scar if no one else saw him after he was removed from the house in Godric’s Hollow.
 (Unless someone simply had the bright idea to stand Hagrid a few rounds at the Leaky Cauldron.
 Or chatted up Arabella Figg.
-These days, I’m more inclined to believe that much of the Order had known of the Dursley’s location and had occasionally looked in.)
+These days, I’m more inclined to believe that much of the Order had known of the Dursley’s location before the attack on the Potters, and had occasionally looked in.)

 Dumbledore, probably using some method other than that of a basic Time-Turner like the one used by Hermione, returns to his own office at a point in time immediately after his original departure to the Ministry.
 He sends for Hagrid at once.
 Dumbledore explains that he needs Hagrid to rescue Harry and take him straight to his relatives.
 He may or may not also explain that there will be a time adjustment.
 He may have also told Hagrid to let Minerva know that they would both be away from the school all day (He had already told her that he would be away before leaving for the Ministry the first time.)
 Hagrid leaves, and Dumbledore either departs for some undetermined destination, probably back to the Ministry, or simply retires from general view at Hogwarts.
 It would not do for him to be known to be in two places at once.